ahrnbom/strudl/README.md

 6. Visit port 8080 of the host computer via a web browser to see the Web UI and interact with it

 ### Security notice
 This software has not been designed with maximum security in mind.
 It is recommended to run it in a local network behind a firewall.
-While docker does provide sandboxing, this code is not "battle tested" and it should not be assumed to be safe.
+While docker does provide some sandboxing, this code is not "battle tested" and it should not be assumed to be safe.
 Leaving the port open to the internet could compromise your computer.
+The most obvious security flaw is that your computer's `/media` folder is being made available in the docker container, to simplify importing videos via e.g. USB.
+This can be changed by modifying `run_docker.sh`.

 ### Future work
 There's always more to do!
 On our priority list are, among other things, the following: